 to your lifestyle habits to reduce your risk for heart disease:

 Smoking cessation: if you smoke, quit.

-Avoid high-cholesterol foods and adopt a low-fat,
+Avoid foods high in saturated and trans-fats and adopt a low-fat, low-salt diet.

 Monitor your blood sugar if you have diabetes.